abdulrahim2002/Web-3-Article-Sharing-Application/README.md

 # Web-3-Article-Sharing-Application
 A web3 application, to read articles.
 The articles require access key, implemented as ERC1155 semi-fungible token.

+Features:
+* Integrates many wallets using ThirdWeb SDK
+* Article ownership is implemented as ERC1155 token

 ## Screen Shots: